kubeflow/website/content/docs/components/hyperparameter-tuning/overview.md

 ## Katib interfaces

-You can use the following interaces to interact with Katib:
+You can use the following interfaces to interact with Katib:

 * A web UI that you can use to submit experiments and to monitor your results.
   See the [getting-started